Making a project functional is no easy task. Projects are lengthy and complicated, with numerous tasks and countless strict deadlines.

-Many companies use business requirements to aid their projects functionality, but how do they actually use them?
+Many companies use business requirements to aid their project’s functionality, but how do they use them?
 Let’s take a look at a few examples.

 One company that uses business requirements is Google.
-They have a dedicated team of Business Analysts who are responsible for creating and maintaining their BRDs.
+They have a dedicated team of Business Analysts responsible for creating and maintaining their BRDs.

-This team works closely with other teams within Google, such as product managers and engineers, to make sure that everyone is on the same page and that the project stays on track.
+This team works closely with other teams within Google, such as product managers and engineers, to ensure everyone is on the same page and that the project stays on track.

 Another company that makes use of business requirements is Amazon.
 They have a similar process to Google, where they also have a dedicated team of Business Analysts who are responsible for BRDs.

 Facebook also uses business requirements.
-They have a different approach, however, as they do not have a dedicated team of Business Analysts.
+However, they have a different approach as they do not have a dedicated team of Business Analysts.
 Instead, they have what is known as a “Product Requirements Document” (PRD).

-This document is created by the product managers and outlines the requirements for the product.
+The product managers create this document and outline the requirements for the product.
 The engineers then use this document to build the product.

-Many companies use business requirements, such as Google, Amazon, and Facebook.
-Each company has their own process for using business requirements, but they all share the same goal: to make the project more functional.
+Many companies like Google, Amazon, and Facebook use business requirements.
+Each company has its process for using business requirements, but they all share the same goal: to make the project more functional.

-In conclusion, business requirements are a vital part of any project.
-They can help to ensure that the project is more functional by providing key information about what needs to be done and how it should be done.
+In conclusion, business requirements are a vital part of any project management planning.
+They can ensure that the project is more functional by providing essential information about what needs to be done and how it should be done.

 A well-written business requirements document can make all the difference in the success of a project.
-When you’re looking to begin a new project, make sure that business requirements – and therefore a business requirements document – are close to the top of your to-do list!
+When you’re looking to begin a new project, ensure that business requirements – and, therefore, a business requirements document – are close to the top of your to-do list!